shaypal5/awesome-twitter-data/README.rst

 awesome-twitter-datasets
 ########################

-A list of Twitter datasets.
+A list of Twitter datasets and related resources.
+If you have a resource to add to the list, feel free to open a pull request, or email me at `shay.palachy@gmail.com <shay.palachy@gmail.com>`_.

 .. contents:: Table of Contents